 Following Australia's federation in 1901, a new Beer and Excise Act was formed by the Federal Government, which led to the regulation of beer brewing and sales.

-Home brewing was determined to be illegal and the beer industry began to transform as 16 of Sydney’s 21 breweries began to shut their doors.
+Home brewing was determined to be illegal and the beer sector began to transform as 16 of Sydney’s 21 breweries began to shut their doors.

 Within a short time, the remaining breweries in Australia looked to consolidation.
 1907 saw the merger of five Melbourne breweries to form Carlton & United Breweries.
-As with most sectors, over the last century continuing consolidation to achieve economies of scale has led to greater concentration in the industry - but, most importantly, the brew remains true.
+As with most sectors, over the last century continuing consolidation to achieve economies of scale has led to greater concentration in beer production - but, most importantly, the brew remains true.